 Tickets & visitor information

-It’s closed late December / early January and if weather conditions are unsuitable – check the university website for full details and more background information on the history and contents.
+The garden closes from late December to early January and if weather conditions are unsuitable – check the university website for full details and more background information on the history and contents.

 How to get to the Botanical Garden